 Those of you who get these blogs automatically fed to them will recognize that this is a revision of an earlier post.
 I'm still working this stuff out, and just wanted to clarify where I'm at these days...

-Healthcare's campus on Osborn, where my mother is being treated for an extremely aggressive form of brain cancer.
+This was the thank you that I left on the sidewalk last night at Scottsdale Healthcare's campus on Osborn, where my mother is being treated for an extremely aggressive form of brain cancer.
 We thought she may have had one or more stroke last month because she suddenly lost her vision in her left eye and began falling a lot, but the CT scan in the ER at the time barely even showed the shadow that consumed her right occipital lobe within just weeks; Mom was diagnosed with a sinus infection and put on antibiotics instead of being sent for an MRI.

-t have been discovered in time to do surgery.
+Had she not fallen and incurred a new head injury last week, Mom's tumor may not have been discovered in time to do surgery.
 It has yet to be seen whether or not the surgery was in time to save her life or prevent her from prolonged misery.
 Because this particular cancer is so devastatingly quick to kill, they're starting her on both radiation and chemo even though they removed all visible traces.
 I guess no matter how good your surveillance, people and equipment are, by the time you see it again it's generally too late.
 This is what killed Ted Kennedy.

-round protesting and chalking the town while my mom may well be dying - I think I'm just trying to hold on to normal life as best I can through this; I'm afraid that if I put it down I may not be able to pick it up again for a long time.
+Some folks may be wondering why I'm still running around protesting and chalking the town while my mom may well be dying - I think I'm just trying to hold on to normal life as best I can through this; I'm afraid that if I put it down I may not be able to pick it up again for a long time.
 Besides, Mom isn't dying - she's fighting for her life.
 One of the reasons is so she can continue to be a part of mine.
 That means I need to keep living it.

-port.
+My art and politics are a part of me, anyway, not activities I do in my free time.
+I won't be able to maintain my same level of activism, though - or prisoner support.
 My mail is flowing again, and I'm back up to my neck in letters from people in trouble.
 I'll write a post begging the community for more help on that count soon - after which, my blogs may well fall silent for awhile.
 If you try to contact me from here on out with little initial success, just be persistent.
 I've got my hands full now, but I'm not planning on going anywhere; I'll still help if I can do so, however this turns out.
 Mom would want me to.

 In the meantime, if you have any good energy to send into the universe for Mom and the people treating her, please do.
 She's not only a primary source of my own social conscience and fire, but she's generously supported my unpopular causes over the years, even when she barely had enough to live on herself.
 She's the person that my prisoner friends ought to be thanking and praying for the most today - she helps keep me going when I risk succumbing to both poverty and despair, so that I in turn can be there for them.
 She is who makes most of my work possible.
 She saved my life, in fact.